Hong Kong's famous Tiananmen Square 'Pillar of Shame' statue removed from university – KION546

 However, in the wake of national security law, scores of prominent pro-democracy politicians and activists have been jailed or fled the city, and numerous civil society groups have disbanded.

+Attempts to commemorate the events of June 4 have also been adversely impacted.

-The last two June 4 vigils have been banned by police, citing coronavirus restrictions.
-Prominent activists, including Joshua Wong and Media tycoon Jimmy Lai, were later jailed for participating in commemoration events in 2020.
+The last two Tiananmen vigils have been banned by police, citing coronavirus restrictions.
+Prominent activists, including Joshua Wong and media tycoon Jimmy Lai, were later jailed for participating in an unauthorized public commemoration in 2020.

 A Hong Kong museum dedicated to the victims of June 4 was forced to close earlier this year and moved its entire collection online citing “political oppression.”

+The Chinese University of Hong Kong took down a “Goddess of Democracy” statue, stating it never authorized the display in the first place.
+The original figure was built out of papier-mâché by student protesters at Tiananmen Square in May 1989.
+A bronze replica was created by China-born New Zealand artist Chen Weiming and brought to the CUHK campus in 2010.

+Lingnan University similarly removed a relief by the same artist, saying it “may pose legal and safety risks to the University community.”

-Following news the sculpture was being dismantled, the artist Galschiøt wrote on his Twitter account, “I’m totally shocked that Hong Kong University is currently destroying the pillar of shame.
+Following news that the HKU “Pillar of Shame” sculpture was being dismantled, the artist Galschiøt wrote on his Twitter account, “I’m totally shocked that Hong Kong University is currently destroying the pillar of shame.
 It is completely unreasonable and a self-immolation against private property in Hong Kong.”

 In its statement, HKU Council said, “No party has ever obtained any approval from the University to display the statue on campus, and the University has the right to take appropriate actions to handle it at any time.”